Pre-Work and eLearning

 The following specifications describe the technical standards officially supported by AVID and its online learning partners.
 If your system does not meet these requirements, you may still be able to access the online modules, but you may experience technical issues when running the courseware.

-Web Browsers: Google Chrome 63 and 64 or higher; Mozilla Firefox 57 and 58 or higher.
-Google Chrome is the recommended browser to run courseware.
+Web Browsers: Latest version of Google Chrome, Edge, or Firefox.
+Chrome or Edge are the preferred browsers; Firefox is an alternate version.
 Your browser should also have JavaScript and cookies enabled, and your pop-up blocker should be turned off.
 Features are generally enabled by default; you should consult with your IT department if you suspect that they may have been disabled for some reason.

 Screen Readers: Participants who use screen readers to access the web can use the following programs to engage with eLearning: